Anubias barteri var. glabra: Distribution

 West Africa: Guinea, Liberia, Ivory Coast, Cameroon, Bioko, Gabon, Democratic Republic of the Congo.

 Description

 This plant's long-stemmed dark green leave blades are less than 5 times as long as wide, 1.5–9 cm broad (usually broader than 3.5 cm) and 6–21 cm long.
-The petioles are 3–35 cm long, from 0.5-1.5 times as long as the blade.
+The petioles are 3–35 cm long, from 0.5 to 1.5 times as long as the blade.

 Cultivation

 Like most Anubias species, this plant grows well partially and fully submersed and the rhizome must be above the substrate, attached to rocks or wood.
 It grows well in a range of lighting and prefers a temperature range of 22-28 degrees C. It can be propagated by dividing the rhizome or by separating side shoots.